yury-lysogorskiy/lammps/doc/src/Errors_details.rst

 XXX command after simulation box is defined
 --------------------------------------------

-This error occurs when trying to excute a LAMMPS command that changes a global setting *after* it is locked in when the simulation box is created (for instance defining the :doc:`atom style <atom_style>`, :doc:`dimension <dimension>`, :doc:`newton <newton>`, or :doc:`units
+This error occurs when trying to execute a LAMMPS command that changes a global setting *after* it is locked in when the simulation box is created (for instance defining the :doc:`atom style <atom_style>`, :doc:`dimension <dimension>`, :doc:`newton <newton>`, or :doc:`units